ThaliosAI/auto-pr/README.md

 # auto-pr

-Shared CI/CD and code review pipeline for ThaliosAI repos.
-Every PR automatically runs Ruff, Pytest, and a local LLM review via PR-Agent (Qwen3 30B).
+General purpose CI/CD and code review pipeline.
+Every PR automatically runs Ruff, Pytest, and a local LLM review via PR-Agent.

 ## How it works